-Turn-in Instructions: Turn in your modified hw5.rkt and hw5tests.rkt.
-Follow the link on the course website (homework section) for the web-form for submitting your files.
+Turn-in Instructions: Turn in your modified hw5.rkt and hw5tests.rkt using your CSE 413 Gradescope account.

 Problems:

 1. Warm-Up:

 - (a) Write a Racket function racketlist->mupllist that takes a Racket list (presumably of MUPL values but that will not affect your solution) and produces an analogous MUPL list with the same elements in the same order. - (b) Write a Racket function mupllist->racketlist that takes a MUPL list (presumably of MUPL values but that will not affect your solution) and produces an analogous Racket list (of MUPL values) with the same elements in the same order. - 2.
 Implementing the MUPL Language: Write a MUPL interpreter, i.e., a Racket function eval-exp that takes a MUPL expression e and either returns the MUPL value that e evaluates to under the empty environment or calls Racket's error if evaluation encounters a run-time MUPL type error or unbound MUPL variable.